sanathaniel/msa/conference/MSA2025/CFP.markdown

 	<li>Roundtable organizers should identify a chair and include this information with their proposals.
 	</li>
 </ul>
-<p><a href="https://msa2025.exordo.com/">Click here to submit Roundtable Proposals</a> by Friday April 5, 2025.
+<p><a href="https://msa2025.exordo.com/">Click here to submit Roundtable Proposals</a> by Saturday April 5, 2025.
 Please include a list of participants and a 300-500-word abstract of the session.
 Participants’ bios are limited to 100 words each. </p>
 		</div>
 </details>
 <hr>